macOS AVIF Support: Tutorial

 So, AVIF is definitely on its way to macOS, but it has not yet appeared in Safari.
 Safari falls back to JPEG for AVIF tests.
 However, with AVIF working with Preview and Finder, it is safe to say that AVIF is on its way.

-macOS
+Enter macOS Monterey

 We use cookies for our services.